seapear/AffinityOnLinux/Guides/Lutris/Guide-V2.md

 Click **Install**, select your local Affinity installer when prompted, and Lutris will perform a standard setup.

-*(Note: the official listing may not yet include the latest Wine 10.18 runner features as it’s being updated.)*
+*(Note: the official listing may not yet include the latest Wine 10.18 runner features as it's reliant on [Official Lutris Runner List](https://lutris.net/api/runners).)*

 ---